danovia/Hebrew-punctuator2/Embeddings-preparation/README.md

 8. `cd fasttext; python3 fasttxt.py`
     - It should create the file:
       - `wiki.he-morph.fasttext.skipgram-model.vec`

+9. NOTE: To achieve the final embeddings file in a the expected format for punctuator2, remove the first line from the embeddings file (containing the dimensions of the data).

-    - This is the morpheme-embeddings file, enjoy!
+    - This is the final morpheme-embeddings file, enjoy!

 # Acknowledgements